hymnsrepo/hymnsrepo-site/content/hymns/we-see-the-troubles-in-our-lives.md

 We see the troubles in our lives,
 We wonder why things are this way
 Why is there pain?
-Why is there lonliness?
+Why is there loneliness?
 Is there one who can help us in our need?

 **Look up to the Lord, put your hope in the Saviour